-Semiconductor photocatalysis is a novel and desirable technology for the treatment of organic pollutants, which can directly utilize solar energy and does not require exogenous chemical reagents or electrical energy.^[4] Polymeric carbon nitride (pCN), as a metal-free organic semiconductor, has drawn tremendous attention due to its favorable band structure, environmental benignity, earth abundance, and excellent thermal and chemical stability.^[5] Since the pioneering work reported in 2009 by Wang et al.,^[6] pCN has been extensively utilized in photocatalytic applications, such as water splitting, CO2 reduction, artificial photosynthesis, and environmental remediation.^[7] Nevertheless, pristine pCN suffers from limited visible light absorption, low electronic conductivity, rapid charge carrier recombination behavior, and relatively few surface active sites, leading to very poor photocatalytic activity.
+Semiconductor photocatalysis is a novel and desirable technology for the treatment of organic pollutants, which can directly utilize solar energy and outs a require exogenous chemical reagents or electrical energy.^[4] Polymeric earbon nitrite (pCN), as a metal-free organic semiconductor, has drawn tremendous attention due to its favorable band structure, environmental benignity, earth-abundance and excelent/hermal and chemical stability.^[5] Since the pioneering work reported in 2009 by Wang and co-workers,^[6] pCN has been extensively utilized in photocatalytic applications such as water splitting, CO2 reduction, artificial photosynthesis and environmental mediation.^[7] Nevertheless, pristine pCN suffers from limited visible light absorption, flw electronic conductivity, rapid charge carrier recombination behavior and relatively ew surface active sites, leading to very poor photocatalytic activity.

-Within the last decade, various strategies, including heteroatom doping, heterojunction construction, and nanostructural engineering, have emerged to effectively resolve these troubles to enhance the photocatalytic performance of pCN.^[8] Among them, introducing metal species into the pCN framework has stimulated much interest, as it can modulate the bandgap structure, extend the light absorption range, accelerate charge transfer, as well as provide more active sites.^[9] More interestingly, the presence of electron-rich "nitrogen pot" in pCN would provide an ideal site for metal incorporation.^[10] Cobalt-based materials have been attractive in photocatalysis recently owing to their low toxicity, high abundance, and low cost.^[11] In general, cobalt was introduced into pCN structure in the form of nanoparticles (e.g., metallic cobalt, CoO, Co3O4, and CoP), and activity of the photocatalytic reactions was improved.^[12]

-Unfortunately, the photocatalytic performances are still poor because only the atoms exposed on the surface of nanoparticles can participate in the reactions.^[13] Therefore, how to increase the atom utilization efficiency of nanoparticles is the key issue.
+Within the last decade, various strategies, including heteroatom doping, heterojunction construction and nanostructural engineering, have emerged to effectively resolve these troubles to enhance the photocatalytic performance of pCN.^[8] Among them, introducing metal species into the pCN framework has stimulated much interest, as it can modulate the band gap structure, extend the light absorption range, accelerate charge transfer as well as provide more active sites.^[9] More interestingly, the presence of electron-rich "nitrogen pot" in pCN would provide an ideal site for metal incorporation.^[10] Cobalt-based materials have been attractive in photocatalysis recently owing to their low toxicity, high abundance and low cost.^[11] In general, cobalt was introduced into pCN structure in the form of nanoparticles (e.g., metallic cobalt, CoO, Co3O4, CoP), and activity of the photocatalytic reactions was improved.^[12] Unfortunately, the photocatalytic performances are still poor because only the atoms exposed on the surface of nanoparticles can participate in the reactions.^[13] Therefore, how to increase the atom utilization efficiency of nanoparticles is the key issue.